openstack/api-site/firstapp/source/block_storage.rst

     .. warning:: This section has not yet been completed for the fog SDK.

-.. only:: jclouds

-    .. warning:: This section has not yet been completed for the jclouds SDK.

 .. only:: pkgcloud

     .. warning:: This section has not yet been completed for the pkgcloud SDK.